-In this short course, we focus on these questions, in an attempt to shed light on this fascinating episode.
-Each session takes a different historical perspective, as we delve beyond the myth, in search of a deeper understanding of one of the defining episodes of Western history.
+This short course focused on these questions, in an attempt to shed light on this fascinating episode.
+Each session looked at a different historical perspective, delving beyond the myth, in search of a deeper understanding of one of the defining episodes of Western history.

 Missed this series?

 Subscribe to the Faculty of Arts Community Education mailing list to be among the first to hear about our future programs: